BaumGuard/AutoLRPT/README.md

 **Starting at boot**<br />
 To start `AutoLRPT` at boot you have to execute the script `autostart`:<br />
 `sudo bash autostart`<br />
+Shortly after you have started the script, `nano` will open a file.
+In the fourth line you will find a file path.
+Replace `/root` by the path of your home folder.
+After that, press `Ctrl+O` to save it and `Ctrl+X` to exit.
 <br />
 ## How it works
 When starting `AutoLRPT`, it retrieves the time of the upcoming pass from `predict` and stores it in the file `passes`. `AutoLRPT` now reads the first line of `passes`and creates a schedule for the bash-script `start-mlrpt` to be started at the time given in the first line using `at`.
 The combination of the java program and the bash-script results in a loop that starts `AutoLRPT.jar` again when `mlrpt` has stopped.
 That way, the next pass is being scheduled automatically without the need to start `AutoLRPT` manually.